 Content is often produced for packaging, advertising, launch materials, and brand websites.
 This content then has to be re-purposed for use in customer-facing situations, such as retailer websites.
 This can involve lengthy and costly processes to re-write copy and reformat images.
 More often than not, time and budget pressures mean that you end up with low-quality content that sits somewhere in-between.
 A square peg awkwardly hammered into a round hole.

-But does it have to be this way?
+Does it have to be this way?
 What if you were able to redesign your content process to be consumer-first, with an eye on retailer restrictions?
 What would that look like?

 One of our clients recently asked us this very question.
 It’s one we’ve thought long and hard about over the years, so we were eager to discuss.
 To start the conversation, we brainstormed a set of 5 suggestions.
-Obviously, these won’t be for everyone, but hopefully, they might provide a spark for you to begin thinking about what improvements you could make.
+These won’t be for everyone, but hopefully, they might provide a spark for you to begin thinking about what improvements you could make.

 5 Ways to Improve Your Product Content Process